 - 1. Assign the CRA Center future land use designation to the urbanized core of the CRAs and along certain corridors where mixed-use development patterns exist or are allowed; - 2.
-Assign the CRA Neighborhood future land use designation to the areas in each CRA where residential uses predominate, that are outside the urbanized core and mixed-use corridors: - 3.
+Assign the CRA Neighborhood future land use designation to the areas in each CRA where residential uses predominate, that are outside the urbanized core and mixed-use corridors; - 3.
 Eliminate the Mixed-Use Future Land Use Overlays; and - 4.
-Delete the underlying future land use designations, except that the Marine Waterfront Commercial, Industrial and Public Recreation, Conservation and General Institutional future land use designations will be retained.
+Retain the Marine Waterfront Commercial, Industrial and Recreational, Public Conservation and General Institutional future land use designations and delete other future land use designations.

 The overall work program described above has been presented and discussed at numerous public forums.
-This public hearing regarding transmittal of CPA 19-23 to the State Land Planning Agency (Florida Department of Economic Opportunity, Bureau of Community Planning and Growth) and other state and regional reviewing agencies follows these public meetings and public hearings:
+This public hearing regarding transmittal of CPA 19-24 to the state land planning agency (Florida Department of Economic Opportunity, Bureau of Community Planning and Growth) and other state and regional reviewing agencies follows these public meetings and public hearings: